 Innovation can take many forms.
-Whether innovation involves creating a new consumer product or service, an innovative business model or your innovation is simply a new way of doing business, innovations fuel competitive advantage for your organization that helps you stand out to consumers.
+Whether innovation involves creating a new consumer product, adopting an innovative business model, or your innovation is simply a new way of doing business, innovations fuel competitive advantage for your organization that helps you stand out to consumers and leads to long-term survival.
 Innovation also helps build a stronger economy that makes things better for everyone.
+And, speaking of making things better for everyone, innovations help consumers find better solutions to the problems they face.
+But, creating innovations is hard, involving ideation, which involves a type of fuzzy thinking that isn’t the forte of most businesses.
+Today, we’ll discuss how to do better ideation that results in innovative products.

 But, where do those innovations come from?
 Occasionally, innovation comes from a moment of pure inspiration like the little light bulb above a character’s head in a comic strip.
-More likely, innovation comes from processes (and organizations) that foster ideation – that fuzzy front end where ideas form.
+More likely, innovations come from processes (and organizations) that foster ideation – that fuzzy front end where ideas form.
+Companies that succeed in developing new products are among the most valuable companies in the world, including Apple, Google (Alphabet), Microsoft, IBM, and Salesforce.

 To help generate more ideas, here are some brainstorming strategies from IDEO, a leader in innovation management: